 Events that might change the system’s ability to grant time off, such as the agent’s contract availability status, can affect the validity of any time-off request.
 Thus, wait-listing takes place on a schedule that is specified by a timeout option.

-The following sections provides information about enabling and configuring wait-listing, and describes how auto-approvals, thresholds, and auto-publishing affect wait-listing.
+The following sections provide information about enabling wait-listing, and describes how auto-approvals, thresholds, and auto-publishing affect wait-listing.

 Wait-list automation is related to automatic approval functionality.
 The common workflow of wait-list automation is: